-Common New Age beliefs and practices include channeling (contacting the dead through a medium), the use of crystals (based on the belief they possess healing energy) and meditation (the repeating of a word or phrase, known as a mantra, in order to reach a higher spiritual plane).
-Many New Agers also believe in reincarnation (the belief that Man has a soul that upon death comes back to life in a different form) and partake of astrology, fortune telling, and other occult-related practices.
+Common New Age beliefs and practices include channeling (contacting the dead through a medium), the use of crystals and meditation (the repeating of a word or phrase, known as a mantra, in order to reach a higher spiritual plane).
+Many who support the New Age movement also believe in reincarnation and partake of astrology, fortune telling, and other occult-related practices.

 New Age philosophies come with consequences.
 Humans must repent and seek after the TRUE God of the Bible for answers to life's many questions.
 The prophet Isaiah wrote the following.

-19. And when they shall say to you, "Seek unto them that have familiar spirits and to wizards who peep and mutter" - but should not a people seek unto their God?
+And when they shall say to you, "Seek unto them that have familiar spirits and to wizards who peep and mutter" - but should not a people seek unto their God?
 Should the dead be sought on behalf of the living?"
-(Isaiah 8:19, HBFV)
+(Isaiah 8:19, HBFV).

-In regard to the spiritual danger of the beliefs in the movement, the book "Occult Holidays or God's Holy Days - Which?" by F. Coulter issues the following warning.
+In regard to the spiritual danger of the beliefs in the New Age movement, the book "Occult Holidays or God's Holy Days - Which?" by F. Coulter issues the following warning.